frgalvan/applicationsDB/README.md

 # applicationsDB

 ## Motivation
-While utilizing a variety of job board websites to submit my applications for work, I realized that I was double applying to the same positions from different sites!
+While utilizing a variety of job board websites to submit my applications for work, I realized that I was double applying to positions from different sites!
 I decided to build myself a solution to document my applications as I've submitted them.

 I'd never combined SQLite with Python so I decided to give it a shot.
 It ended up being extremely simple!